|

 In the paraxial, or Gaussian approximation,

-the focal length of an imaging surface, refracting or reflecting, is obtained from this basic equation relating object
+Image separation for an imaging surface, refracting or reflecting, is obtained from this basic equation relating object

 distance O, single optical surface radius of curvature R